STARTS

 Lesson 4:

-Programming basics.
-Conditional operator.
-Learning to change the player’s health.
+Learning how to use scripts to change the player's health.
 Testing the project

 Lesson 3:

-Learning about Roblox Studio’s physics system.
+Learning physics in Roblox Studio.
 Using motors and physics to create obstacles

 Tower of the Hell.
 Expanding the functionality